josehoras/josehoras.github.io/_posts/2019-05-05-lstm-in-keras.md

 But this process still lack one important component.
 Doing as just explained each character will be predicted based on one input character.
 But the power of the recursive neural networks is to take into account the history of all previous characters to make its prediction.
 To do this the network saves two internal states (in a LSTM, just one in a regular RNN).
 These state will change on each loop iteration and, somehow, will keep the relevant information of all characters that the network has seen so far.
 So, to make the prediction we need to pass not just the last character, but also these two states for the network to know what has been going on so far.

-This two states are the reason we define a secon model for testing.
+This two states are the reason we define a second model for testing.
 In our first model we where passing long character sequences for training.
 Keras kept track of these states internally as it passed the sequence through the network.
-We didn't need to explicitly wory about them, but now we want them as output of each prediction step to pass it forward in the next prediction step.
+We didn't need to explicitly worry about them, but now we want them as output of each prediction step to pass it forward in the next prediction step.
 We need these states to be defined as input and outputs.
 This second model look like this:

 ```
 state_input_h = Input(shape=(1, hidden_dim))